Panic of 1819: Panic "precipitated"

 The onset of the financial panic has been variously described as "triggered", "pricked", or "precipitated" by the Second Bank of the United States when it initiated a sharp credit contraction beginning in the summer of 1818.

 The eruption of Mount Tambora in 1815 had created the Year Without a Summer, causing European agriculture to fail that year.
 The link between the frontier land boom and overseas markets for staple goods was dramatically revealed in 1817, when Europe finally recovered from its post-war harvest shortages and began producing bumper crops.
 American planters and farmers, who had expanded production to exploit the European demand, discovered agricultural prices declining by half, even as production increased.
-Southwestern plantations were devastated when Britain began to increase its imports of East India cotton as a means to avoid purchasing the high-priced U.S. cotton.
+Southwestern plantations saw their profits drop significantly when Britain began to increase its imports of Indian cotton in response to the high price of American cotton.
 India enjoyed not only a longer growing season and lower cost of freight to Britain, but also more cotton-devoted land than the entire Louisiana Purchase.
 Tench Coxe, a Pennsylvanian political economist and delegate to the Continental Congress, warned of the "substantial evil" exhibited in the rivalry created by foreign competition.
 Coxe has been dubbed by many as the "father of the American cotton industry".
 Cotton value began to waver in 1818, threatening to burst the speculative bubble.
 A general contraction in lending was indicated in response to these developments in Europe.

 In August 1818, with credit dangerously overextended, BUS branch offices began to reject all state-chartered banknotes under the direction of William Jones.
 Exceptions were made for notes used as revenue payments to the U.S. Treasury.
 In October 1818, the U.S. Treasury demanded a transfer of $2 million in specie from the BUS to redeem bonds on the Louisiana Purchase.

 State banks in the West and South, unable to provide the required specie, began to call in their loans on the heavily mortgaged lands they had financed.
 Cash-poor farmers and speculators found their land values dropping 50% to 75%.
 Banks began foreclosing on the properties and transferring them to their creditor: the Second Bank of the United States.

 When news arrived in January 1819 that the value of cotton had broken—dropping 25% in a single day—the ensuing panic drove the country into recession.
 Williams Jones resigned from his position as BUS president and was replaced by South Carolinian Langdon Cheves.